 "Currently I’m interested in outpatient vs. emergency psychiatry.
 I also have an interest in global mental health, and child psych but we’ll see how it all works out!"

-Two 12-hour weekend day or night shift a month
+One day or night shift a month

 "The University of Washington (UW) met all of the criteria I wanted most in a residency program.
 Entering residency, my interests were broad so I wanted to have exposure to a wide-range of subspecialties in a variety of clinical settings.
 UW met this requirement; it is a big academic program serving a diverse patient population through varied clinical sites, including an urban county hospital, a VA, an academic hospital, a children’s hospital and many rural hospitals.
 Despite its large size, the residency has a small program vibe with friendly residents, flexibility in structure and a supportive and accessible faculty.
 This has been helpful in allowing me to explore my growing list of interests!
 Coming from Ann Arbor, I also really wanted to experience living in a city.
 My transition to Seattle has been smooth given its manageable size and neighborhood feel.
 Seattle offers the perfect balance between urban living and access to nature through nearby weekend adventures in the surrounding mountains and islands!”

 BS, Cell and Molecular Biology, University of Michigan